 In addition to flying into Sapporo from Tokyo, there is also a train tunnel connecting Hokkaido Island with the main Honshu Island.
 The train route from Tokyo northbound passes through Aomori, and the total trip takes between 9 to 11 hours.

-Overall, Kamui Ski Links is the 3rd most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Kamui Ski Links is the 4th most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
+Several of the better snowboarding resorts are nearby Kamui Ski Links including Asahidake Ropeway, Kurodake, Furano Ski Resort and Alpha Resort Tomamu.